 Today I'm going to teach you how to rent a vacation home you'll love at a fraction of the cost of a hotel, so you'll have more money to spend on the fun stuff.

 FTC Disclosure: This post contains affiliate links, which means we’ll receive a small referral fee from purchases at no cost to you.
 You can read our affiliate policy here.

 Home Rental Companies

 There are many resources available when renting a vacation home.
 A few of the more popular options are:

 I’ve tried all 3!
-My current personal favorite is HomeAway, because I’ve had so many fantastic recent rental experiences with them.
-Here’s a HomeAway rental I recently stayed in while visiting Savannah, GA:
+I've never had a bad experience with any of them.
+I really love Airbnb.
+My current personal favorite is probably HomeAway, because I’ve had so many fantastic recent rental experiences with them.
+Here’s one of my favorite HomeAway rentals in Savannah, GA: